FICO Credit Scores: What Do They Mean?

-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
-Credit reporting agencies use your payment history to compile a FICO score.
+Since we live in a computer-driven society, it's probably not that surprising that your creditworthiness boils down to one number.
+Credit reporting agencies use your history of paying loans to create this score.

-The three credit reporting agencies use slightly different formulas to build a credit score.
-The original FICO was developed by Fair Isaac and Company.
+All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Fair Isaac and Cooriginally developed this score. .
 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following factors in building your credit score:
+While these methods vary from one agency to another, each agency uses the following to determine your score:

-• Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?
+• Credit Card Balances - How many credit card accounts do you have, and how much do you owe?

-Each of these is assigned a value and a weight.
-The results are added up and distilled into a single number.
-Credit scores can be as low as 300 and as high as 800.
-Higher is better.
-Most home buyers have a score above 620.
+Each of these factors is assigned a value and a weight.
+Each formula produces a single number which may vary slightly from one agency to another.
+FICO scores can be as low as 300 and as high as 800.
+Higher scores are better.
+Most home buyers these days have a score above 620.

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your FICO score, you have to obtain your score and ensure that the reports from each credit reporting agency are correct.
-Fair Isaac, the corporation that invented the original FICO score, sells scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
-They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your credit score, you must obtain your score and make sure that the reports from each credit reporting agency are correct.
+Fair Isaac, the corporation that invented the first FICO score, sells credit scores on its website: myFICO.com.
+It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
+Also available are information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

 Got a Question?